rwilliams/jrubywiki/C-Extension-Alternatives.md

 Please add to this list with your findings.

 *Note that the [JRuby-Lint][] gem parses the contents of the list above to use for its Ruby gem checker.
-In order for JRuby-Lint to use the information, please adhere to the `gem_name - instructions` format.*
+In order for JRuby-Lint to use the information, please adhere to the table format above and the links to projects below (in the source for this page).

 [RDiscount]: http://dafoster.net/projects/rdiscount/
 [RedCarpet]: https://github.com/vmg/redcarpet